pooh-bear/pluto-for-channels/README.md

 Simply provide a comma separated list of words without spaces with the `VERSIONS` env var.

-    docker run -d --restart unless-stopped --name pluto-for-channels -p 8080:80 -e VERSIONS=Dad,Bob,Joe jonmaddox/pluto-for-channels
+    docker run -d --restart unless-stopped --name pluto-for-channels -p 8080:80 -e VERSIONS=Dad,Bob,Joe gabepb/pluto-for-channels

 ### Optionally provide a starting channel number

 By using the `START` env var when starting the docker container, you can tell it to start channel numbers with this value.
 Original Pluto channel numbers will be added to this, keeping all of the channels in the same order they are on Pluto.

-You should use a starting number greater than 10000, so that the channel numbers will be preserved but not conflict with any other channels you may have.
+You should use a starting number greater than 10000, so that the channel numbers will be preserved but not conflict with any other channels you may have.~

 For example, channel 345 will be 10345.
 Channel 2102 will be 12102.

 Simpley provide a starting number with the `START` env var.

-    docker run -d --restart unless-stopped --name pluto-for-channels -p 8080:80 -e START=80000 jonmaddox/pluto-for-channels
+    docker run -d --restart unless-stopped --name pluto-for-channels -p 8080:80 -e START=80000 gabepb/pluto-for-channels
 ### Optionally exclude channel categories

 By using the `EXCLUDE_CATEGORIES` environment variable when starting the docker container,